-Gui Shan is our answer to a tea market saturated with low-quality, conventional oolongs—like with pu'er, the Chinese oolong scene is muddied with misinformation and bottom-tier farming practices, so sourcing a selection that was a unique reflection of terroir / producer mastery and that checked all our boxes for sustainability and fair labor was a challenge.
-We met that challenge, and our years of effort were rewarded with an oolong totally unparalleled.
+Gui Shan is our answer to a North American tea market saturated with low-quality, conventional oolongs—like with pu'er, the Chinese oolong scene is muddied with misinformation and bottom-tier farming practices, making sourcing a selection that was a unique reflection of terroir / producer mastery and that checked all our boxes for sustainability and fair labor was a challenge.
+We met that challenge, and our years of effort at origin in collaboration with our Guangxi farmer-partner were rewarded with an oolong unparalleled in its class.

 Gui Shan loosely translates to "Guangxi (Gui) Folding Fan (Shan)"—named so for its distinctive shaping.
-Falling more so on the green side of the oxidation scale, this tea maintains much of the terroir's qualities—Long Kou farm is exceptionally well-managed and surrounded by acres of orange groves, lending the tea trees complex, concentrated sweetness and a spice quality that borders on pleasant astringency but doesn't quite cross over into bitterness.
+Falling more so on the green side of the oxidation scale, this tea maintains much of the terroir's qualities—Long Kou farm is exceptionally well-managed and surrounded by acres of orange groves, lending the tea trees complex, concentrated sweetness and a spice quality that teases astringency but never crosses over into bitterness.

 nomenclature — gui (桂)—"guangxi" | shan (扇)—"folding fan"

 cultivar — qing xin da mao